vacp2p/rfc/content/docs/rfcs/38/README.md

 ## Phase Four: Opinion and Decision

-The next step is a simple one: change our opinion if the threshold
+The next step is a simple one: change our opinion if the threshold *alpha* is reached.
-$\alpha$ is reached.
 This needs to be done separately for the yes/no decision, checking both boundaries.
 The last step is then to *decide* on the current opinion.
 For that, a confidence threshold is employed.
 This threshold is derived from the network size, and is